- 1 Intro

 The wheel flanges are not for my Märklin

 See my blog note NMJ derailments where I discussed this in another context.
-This also points to NEM 340 which defines how Märklin flanges should be.
+This also points to NEM 340 which defines how Märklin flanges should be, see 132:[AC wheels (NEM 340)].
 I have measured all the stock that works to be correct around 1.2 mm, including the Roco locos (NEM 340 says max.
 1.35 mm (but no min?)).
 It’s only around 0,7 mm on this loco.
 I think that this is the most important reason why the loco climbs the central part of the turnout.
 It also has problems running the side track with several small curved tracks, with no switches (Fig.1 right side).
 All over I’d say it doesn’t run inside almost any track, but often tries to climb it.
 Remember it isn’t flex rail.
+Disclaimer: May the switch have been repaired instead? (below).

 The controllable couplings some times touch the studs